-Every blogger knows the benefit of guest blogging.
-If they don’t they most certainly should.
+Every experienced blogger knows that guest blogging has many benefits.
+And if you are new to blogging, you certainly should too.
 It is one of the most effective ways that you can increase your visibility, reach a wider audience and build lasting relationships with other bloggers so you can assist one another in the future.
 It is the reason so many do regular crossovers, despite not being official affiliates.

 But how do you make the most of every single guest blogging contact you make?
 Sure, the bulk of that effort rests on your writing quality posts and remaining friendly with the site owners and staff while doing it.
 Is that all of it, though?